 Hang Your Artwork Wherever the Heck You Want

-Breaking the rules on displaying art is an opportunity to make a statement that says, “I live life on my terms.”
+Breaking the rules when hanging art is an opportunity to make a statement that says, “I live life on my terms.”
 However, as with every aspect of decorating, it helps to understand the basic principles of how to hang art, then you can improvise.
 Although all it involves is a hammer and nail, hanging art is daunting, so let’s find out what the professionals have to say on the subject.

 2. Hang art at eye level.
 A general rule is the center of your artwork should be 155cm from the floor.
 This is regularly used as a standard in many galleries and museums.
 It also creates balance in the home because all of your art will share a visual midline.
 However, Le Corbusier insisted that his works were placed at 183cm from the floor, measured from the top of the painting.